sean1138/hacktv/README.md

 There were no scrollbars in the WebTV browser, that's what the arrows at the bottom right are for, scroll indicators.
 Since he uses firefox he doesn't care about other browsers and these arrows do not work in IE10.
 IE11 was not tested but they probably don't work there either.

 The animated green heartbeat graph next to the scroll indicator arrows was used to show when there was network activity (downloading) on WebTV.
-In this project it's just a looping animation.
+In this project it's just a looping animation because we aren't on 28k dial-up anymore and the pages are pretty light weight - making it functional would result in a non-animated line most of the time for most people today.

 index0 and index4 are an earlier version, index4 is the src of an iframe in index0.